chrismrosser/Computer-Systems/README.md

 ## Chapter 1: A tour of comptuer systems

->Quesiton: What is a unix or unix shell
+>???
+What is a unix or unix shell

 ### 1.1 Information is bits + context